Podcasts. We don’t have to explain what they are, but we are going to just feel alive for one glorious moment.

-Though there are countless reasons to learn Spanish, prepping for an upcoming trip is an essential one.t trip to Peru or Bolivia is worth the bother.
+Though there are countless reasons to learn Spanish, preparing for an upcoming trip is essential.
 And that’s when Nómadas takes listeners on an audio adventure to a different part of the Hispanic world every week.
-With new episodes released every Friday night, and Saturday and Sunday afternoon, the podcast gives listeners the opportunity to practice travel-related vocabulary and broaden their knowledge on the culture behind the language.
+With new episodes released every Friday night, and Saturday and Sunday afternoon, the podcast gives listeners the opportunity to practice travel-related vocabulary and broaden their knowledge of the culture behind the language.

 Who it’s for: As the pace is fast and the hosts use a lot of idiomatic and informal expressions, we recommend this podcast to intermediate and advanced Spanish students.
 Each session showcases a different part of the world and a different culture, making it ideal to discover the array of dialects the Spanish language has to offer.